People make smart use of debt

-The Debt - Smart pillar aims to ensure that people make smart use of debt.
-Enabling New Zealanders to take control of their debt and make it work for them, not against them.
+Being Debt-Smart means New Zealanders taking control of their debt and making it work for them, not against them.

-By spotting that budget advisors can speak out on behalf of vulnerable consumers who can’t speak up for themselves, the Commerce Commission saw the need for a new tool to help uncover dodgy lending practices.
+The Commerce Commission saw a need for a tool to help uncover dodgy lending practices.
 Red Flags is the result.
-It’s a simple tool that makes it easy for budget advisors to identify, report and support Commerce Commission investigations into unscrupulous practices.
+It’s a simple tool that makes it easy for budget advisers to identify, report and support Commerce Commission investigations into unscrupulous practices.
 It tells them what to look out for, and what evidence to gather to make a report.
 A report from a budget advisor about unreasonable credit fees triggered a successful investigation into Rapid Loans, resulting in repayment of $1.4M to over 6,000 borrowers.

 Sorted Whānau supports problem gamblers and their whānau to address the financial strife that results from gambling, as well as stopping the gambling itself.
 Using Raukura Hauora o Tainui Te Toi O Matariki (awakening) model, the programme helps people find a pathway back to wellness and long-term behaviour change.

 Sorted Whānau is a partnership between CFFC, the Ministry of Health and Raukura Hauora o Tainui that has been shown by Malatest International to deliver on its promise – to decrease gambling, increase financial nous, and for these changes to persist over time.

 Sorted Whanau - Mahi Ora, Vision West